How apprenticeships work

 Apprenticeship combines on-the-job training and related classroom instruction.
 Hands-on and theoretical training prepares workers for highly skilled and specialized occupations.

 Apprenticeship programs are sponsored by individual employer and/or employer associations, or by joint employer and labor groups.
-This means that participants can be employed full time and still attend classes.
+Participants should be employed full time by an apprenticeship sponsor while still attending classes.

 Receive Nationally-Recognized Credentials!

 Students who successfully complete the Contren® Learning Series through an accredited training sponsor will receive industry-recognized credentials.
 Students completing coursework combined with on-the-job training through a registered apprenticeship program will receive Journeyman credentials.

 - Welding Apprenticeship

 - Plumbing and Pipefitting Apprenticeship